techlgbt/info-site/about.markdown

 This Mastodon instance is for tech workers, academics, students, and others interested in tech who are LGBTQIA+ or Allies.

+## Customizations
+tech.lgbt uses a modified version of [glitch-soc](https://glitch-soc.github.io/docs/), a fork of Mastodon.

+In addition to this fork, we have made a variety of customizations for our instance, including:
+- 1024 post characters
+- 1024 bio characters
+- 8 bio fields
+- 64 display name characters
+- 16 poll options
+- 8 pinned toots
+- Authorized Fetch is enabled
+- Adding support for remote unicode usernames
+- Increasing max results in the emoji searcher (web interface)
+- An increase in the media proxy API endpoint rate limit, so that when you're scrolling through someone's media tab on their page, all the media will properly load

+We plan to link a repository of all of our customizations, coming soon.

 ## Attributions

 Props to [@malle_yeno@tech.lgbt](https://tech.lgbt/@malle_yeno/) for the instance branding art!